slaghuis/drone_mavsdk/README.md

-# drone_mavsdk
+# Drone MAVSDK
-Base controller, exposing ROS2 interface to MAVSDK to control drone in local flight.
+Base controller, exposing a ROS2 interface to MAVSDK to control drone in local flight.
 This node depends on the [drone_interfaces package](https://github.com/slaghuis/drone_interfaces).

 ## Coordinate Systems
 PX4 uses a Foreward Right Down coordinate system, and ROS2 uses a Foreward Left Up coodinate system.
 A transform broadcaster is included to publish a suitible transform from odom->base_link.
 A second transform is published from map->odom to correct for any deviations as a result of wind, or other odometry faults.
 This transform relies on the GPS.
+For obvious reasons this solution is built for the outdoor environment.

 # node info
 ```